ttscoff/na_gem/README.md

     na [global options] find [command options] PATTERN

 DESCRIPTION
     Search tokens are separated by spaces.
 Actions matching all tokens in the pattern will be shown   (partial matches allowed).
-Add a + before a token to make it required, e.g. `na find +feature +maybe`
+Add a + before a token to make it required, e.g. `na find +feature +maybe`,   add a - or ! to ignore matches containing that token.

 COMMAND OPTIONS
     -d, --depth=DEPTH                      - Recurse to depth (default: none)